appseconnect/docs/_posts/ProcessFlow Management/2020-08-05-manage-actions-actionfilters-errorfilters.md

 - Operator: It represents the operator between the two operands.
 The operator is not mandatory.
 For instance, in case of REST based APIs, the Operator does not generally makes sense, as the filter goes into the query string which contains only a combination of key-value pair.
 - Value: You need to provide the value to the filter.
 This represents the data.
 For example, if you want to filter out the customers for a perticular date, you can specify the id in the value field.
 Generally for most of the application we use {$} which will be replaced during retry execution.

-Click on the SAVE icon beside the filter to save the current sibling.
+Click on the SAVE button on the window to save the current filter.
 To add a conjuction on a level below, click on the (+) button beside the elder sibling.
 You can also click on the **ADD CRITERIA** button to add conjuction on the same level as of the elder sibling filter.

 Following the above process, you can successfully implement Retry filter for an action.